swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 // expected
 ```

 These workarounds, besides producing boilerplate and confusing code, also produce confusing API designs leaving clients to wonder which of the two protocols should be used.
-In other cases, API authors may decide that adding `Identifiable` isn’t worth the added complexity and leave the `User` protocol with no such conformance whatsoever.
+In other cases, API authors may decide that inheriting `Identifiable` isn’t worth the added complexity and leave the `User` protocol with no such inheritance whatsoever.

-As a result, a straightforward conformance to simple - yet quite useful - protocols such as `Identifiable` and others becomes a hassle to implement.
+As a result, a straightforward refinement of simple - yet quite useful - protocols such as `Identifiable` and others becomes a hassle to implement.

 ## Proposed solution